HR Reference Manual Chapter 7: Personnel Policies

 See accompanying model documents below.

-This material contains general information; it should not be used as a substitute for legal advice.
-Any attorney general opinions cited in this material are available on request from the League’s Research and Information Service staff.
+This content conveys general information.
+Do not use it as a substitute for legal advice.
+Any attorney general opinions cited are available from the League’s Research staff.

 Learn about those public sector personnel practices that can be effectively managed, at least in part, by following well written policy language.